Hultan/chessImager/readme.md

    _ = png.Encode(file, img)
 ```

-This code will generate the following image, using the default styling in `default.json`:
+This code will generate the following image, using the default styling in [config/default.json](config/default.json):

 <img src="examples/simple.png" alt="simple example" width="350"/>

 ### Medium:

 Here is a slightly more advanced example, that adds a highlighted square, an annotation and a move.
 For this we need
 to create a context object, using the `imager.NewContext()` method.
+We also need to use the `imager.RenderEx()` method
+so that we can add both the FEN string and context.

-This example also uses the styles that are defined in the `default.json` files:
+This example also uses the styles that are defined in the [config/default.json](config/default.json) files:

 ```go
    // Create a new imager using embedded default.json settings